crt26/pqc-evaluation-tools/docs/developer-information/project-scripts.md

 It is important to note that when conducting testing, the `full-oqs-provider.sh` script will prompt the user for parameters regarding the handling of storing and managing test results if the machine or current shell has been designated as the client (depending on whether single machine or separate machine testing is being performed).

 The script accepts the passing of various arguments when called, which allows the user to configure components of the automated testing functionality.
-For further information on their usage, please refer to the [tls-performance-testing](./tls-performance-testing.md) documentation file.
+For further information on their usage, please refer to the [TLS Performance Testing Instructions](../testing-tools-usage/oqsprovider-performance-testing.md) documentation file.

 **Accepted Script Arguments:**